The best handheld vacuum 2025: compact vacs for quick clean-ups

 -

 The Roidmi Nano P1 Pro packs a surprising amount of power for its size and its battery will run for about 30 minutes, which is plenty of time considering that this one's best for small clean-ups.
-And because this one charges via USB-C, you're never going to be stuck for a charger when it runs out of juice.
+And because it charges via USB-C, you're never going to be stuck for a charger when it runs out of juice.

 It's not perfect, though.
 Its shape makes it slightly awkward to use, and the fact that it only comes with the one nozzle makes it a bit limited in its application, particularly because the nozzle's a little too wide to fit into tighter corners.
 The tiny bin capacity means it'll fill up fast if you use it regularly, and in our review we also found that it was tricky to remove the bin without getting cleaned-up crud on your fingers.
-However if you're just looking for something that'll take care of quick cleans and light dusting then stow away tidily when not in use, this one's worth a look.
+However if you're just looking for something that'll take care of quick cleans and light dusting then stow away tidily when not in use, this one's worth checking out.

 Read our full Roidmi Nano P1 Pro review